fldon/Chip8/README.md

 -Add GUI Frontent, where user can restart emulator with new program and switch modes, also add debug output for registers and currently loaded instruction and PC position

-1.Currently, the QT frontend “eats” the keyboard input.
-This is a common and known problem when using both Qt and SDL.
-The “solutioN” is to take the keyboard input that Qt receives, and give it to the SDL emulator structs.
-This means that the main loop has to be changed a bit, so that the keyboard inputs can be given from outside
-For this to work properly, the SDL window has to be drawn in its own Qt widget!
-Currently you’d have to focus the main window for the keyboard inputs to be sent over, that’s unacceptable!

-2. Make the GUI stop the emulator when pressing “Stop emulator”
+1. Make the GUI stop the emulator when pressing “Stop emulator”
-3. Implement the switch of modes (in the gui, the modes need to be exclusive to each other)
+2. Implement the switch of modes (in the gui, the modes need to be exclusive to each other)
-4. Implement debug mode in emulator and in GUI
+3. Implement debug mode in emulator and in GUI

 -Make running speed configurable using the frontend